 22. Miami Dolphins: Carl Lawson, EDGE, Auburn

 Defensive end Dion Jordan will enter next season as a 27-year-old former third overall pick who has one start to his name in his NFL career.
-The most important position on the football field, other than quarteraback, is pas-rusher, and the Miami Dolphins have a whole lot of issues on the horizon at the position.
+The most important position on the football field, other than quarterback, is pass-rusher, and the Miami Dolphins have a whole lot of issues on the horizon at the position.

-Carl Lawson of Auburn is being overlooked by the established talents of Jonathan Allen, Myles Garrett and Derek Barnett at his position in the SEC, and he's not a hidden enough gem like Tim Williams to receive a lot of the "sleeper" talk from the conference media down south.
+Carl Lawson of Auburn is being overlooked by the established talents of Jonathan Allen, Myles Garrett and Derek Barnett at his position in the SEC, and he's not a hidden-enough gem like Alabama's Tim Williams to receive a lot of the "sleeper" talk from the conference media down south.
 Lawson has been one of the more consistent talents, when healthy, during his college career though.

 For example, Lawson went toe-to-toe with Mississippi's Laremy Tunsil, a 2016 first-round pick, better than anyone else did in his college career.
 If Lawson joined in with the Dolphins, allowing them to move on from Williams and Jordan, and transitioning Wake into a full-time rotational role like Dwight Freeney in Arizona and Atlanta over the last few seasons, he could make an instant impact all over the board in Miami.